stereoIII6/fraxio_framework/WhitePaper.md

 ## DAO Governance

-The Fractio Framework is a Decentral Autonomous Organisation.
-The Organnisation is layered into
+The Fractio Framework is a Decentral Autonomous Organization.
+The Organization is layered into
-3 authorization levels.
+3 authorization levels:

-The Core Team Level 3
+The Core Team: Level 3
-The Meta Team Level 2
+The Meta Team: Level 2
-The Fractio Community Level 1
+The Fractio Community: Level 1

-The Core Auth Team is the Core Team of Project Developers, Marketers and Business Strategists that keep the Project evolving and ake sure it operates frictionless.
+The Core Auth Team is the core team of project developers, marketers and business strategists that keep the project evolving and make sure it operates frictionlessly.
 In order to become a
-Core Team Member you have to be a Meta Team
+Core Team Member, you have to be a Meta Team
-Member, be nominated and voted by at least 10% of Fractio Community Level 3 and at least 20% of Meta Team Level 2 Votes to be eligible to apply for the
+Member, be nominated and voted in by at least 10% of Fractio Community Level 3, and at least 20% of Meta Team Level 2 Votes to be eligible.

-The Meta Team is the Team is a Team of
+The Meta Team is a Team of Fractio
-Fractio Governance Board members that are authorized to create proposals, events , polls, and fundraisers on the Governance Board, Voting on proposals on the Governace Board and can be Nominated as Admins, Managers,
-Moderators or Core Team Applicants.
+Governance Board members that are authorized to create proposals, events, polls, and fundraisers on the Governance Board, voting on proposals on the Governace Board and can be nominated as admins, managers, moderators or Core Team applicants.
 It requires a minimum amount of
 250000 MLK Tokens to be eligible for the Meta Team it costs 1000 MLK / Month